 Purple cannabis is a cannabis plant with a purple color or hues of purple.
 The coloration is frequently caused by water-soluble compounds called anthocyanins.
 Indica buds are generally associated with these wine-colored blooms, suggesting they might be sleepy and relaxing.

-Today, cannabis enthusiasts can purchase various purple weed strains from their local dispensary.
+Today, cannabis enthusiasts can purchase various purple herbe strains from their local dispensary.
 You may also inquire about the greatest purple buds a store has if you don’t know what to ask for.

 What Are Some Popular Purple Weed Strains?

 If you’re looking for some well-known grape-like strains, we’ve got you covered.
-Here are a handful of high-quality purple weed strains that you’ll love for more than just their color.
+Here are a handful of high-quality purple herbe strains that you’ll love for more than just their color.